marcantondahmen/nvim-config/README.md

 ![Screenshot](images/editor-tokyonight.png)

-This is the personal Neovim configuration of Marc Anton Dahmen.
+This is the personal Neovim configuration of [Marc Anton Dahmen](https://marcdahmen.de).
+It provides a solid setup for TypeScript, PHP and Automad development based on terminal focused workflows.

+> Feel free to fork this config or use parts of it for inspiration.
+However, issues and pull-request will be ignored!

 ______________________________________________________________________